-‘The Young And The Restless’ Spoilers For Mon., May 21: Jack’s Stunning Waking Nightmare
+‘The Young And The Restless’ Spoilers For Monday, May 21: Jack’s Stunning Waking Nightmare

-The Young and the Restless spoilers for Monday, May 21 reveal a shocking reveal, but it might all turn out to be a terrible nightmare for one Genoa City businessman.
+The Young and the Restless spoilers for Monday, May 21, has a shocking reveal, but it might all turn out to be a terrible nightmare for one Genoa City businessman.
 Meanwhile, a needy teen returns to the scene.

 Jack struggles with his addiction, according to She Knows Soaps.
 Despite his discussion with Neil, he still considers drowning his problems with pain pills and booze.
 While Ashley (Eileen Davidson) and Billy (Jason Thompson) search in vain for him, Neil (Kristoff St. John) clues them into the fact that he’s seen their brother recently.